dotbrains/vnc-service/README.md

 The VNC server restricts connections from the localhost only for security reasons.

-To connect to the vnc server over the network use an ssh tunnel (this is assuming that your vnc-server is running on `172.20.10.4`:
+To connect to the vnc-server over the network use an ssh tunnel (this is assuming that your vnc-server is running on `172.20.10.4`:

 ```
 ssh -L 5902:localhost:5901 root@172.20.10.4